Saint Anne Parish Church (Pagbilao)

-The Saint Anne Parish and Diocesan Shrine, also known as Saint Anne Parish, is a Roman Catholic Church located in Silangang Malicboy in the municipality of Pagbilao, Quezon, Philippines.
+Saint Anne Parish and Diocesan Shrine, also known as Saint Anne Parish, is a Roman Catholic church located in Silangang Malicboy in the municipality of Pagbilao, Quezon, Philippines.
+It is under the jurisdiction of the Diocese of Lucena.
 The parish's patroness is Saint Anne.

 History

 The Grupo

 In the year 1908 started the Grupo of their annual feast.
 The first Ermita measured 6m x 10m, was built on the land of Silverio Merluza.

 At present, it is owned by Dolores Villasenor VDA.
 De Guevarra, in the care of Nena Bendico.
 It is on the right side of the old road, built near the former elementary school.
 The school (Malicboy Elementary School) was made a Japanese garrison.
 According to the people of Crossing, adjacent to the former hermitage was built a tomb for the people killed by Japanese soldiers including three nuns in white.

 The Grupo, led by Pio Dimalaluan and Enrique Glorioso agreed to seek the help of Lino Castro, who is from the town proper, Pagbilao and owner of the farm cultivated by Pio.
 Lino was the one who would invite a priest to say mass for their fiesta.
 Father and daughter Lino and Ana then arranged that the fiesta mass on their farm be held on Ana's birthday which is July 26.
 On that day Ana Castro brought the picture of her patron saint; St. Anne.
 From then on, Ana brought the picture every year until she had it enshrined in the ermita under the care of Pio.

 The Grupo is an organization of males in Malicboy.